metakgp/sarathi/README.md

 <img src="https://github.com/aribalam/TravelKGP/blob/master/logo.png"/>
 </h5>

-TravelKGP is a progressive web application intended to connect a group of people taking the same journey at the same time for sharing cabs.
+Sarathi is a progressive web application intended to connect a group of people taking the same journey at the same time for sharing cabs.

 Maintained by [Arib Alam](https://www.github.com/aribalam)